Nation-State Bill Becomes Law | Arab Citizens, State-Minorit...

 Nation-State Bill Becomes Law | Arab Citizens, State-Minority and Jewish-Arab RelationsJul 30, 2018 12:00pm

 After being proposed and postponed for nearly a decade, the Basic Law: Israel as the Nation-State of the Jewish People, (see English translation here) was passed into law on July 19th (62:55).
 While significantly revised from its original version, this law remains highly controversial for tipping the delicate balance between Israel's dual commitments to its democratic and Jewish character.
 Arab citizens, Israel's largest non-Jewish population, have been vehemently opposed to the legislation out of concerns that it diminishes the promise of equal citizenship and legitimizes discrimination by law and in public discourse.

-Listen to a recording of a Task Force conference call, held Monday, July 30, with Dr. Amir Fuchs, from the Israeli Democracy Institute, and Mohammad Darawshe, from Givat Haviva, about the current and potential implications of this law for Israeli democracy, and for Israel's Arab society in terms of status, sense of belonging and related discourse.
+Join us for a conference call on Monday, July 30 at 12PM ET, to hear from Dr. Amir Fuchs, from the Israeli Democracy Institute, and Mohammad Darawshe, from Givat Haviva, about the current and potential implications of this law for Israeli democracy, and for Israel's Arab society in terms of status, sense of belonging and related discourse.

 About the Speakers

 Dr. Amir Fuchs is head of the Defending Democratic Values Program at the Israel Democracy Institute.
 Dr. Amir Fuchs holds a doctorate from the Faculty of Law at the Hebrew University of Jerusalem and is a lecturer in the Politics and Communication Department at the School of Government and Social Sciences at Hadassah Academic College.
 From 2005 to 2011, he served as a member of the Minister of Justice's Commission for Amending the Israeli Homicide Law.